Max Nivelli: Later years

-During the years of the economic crisis and hyperinflation in Germany (1921-1924), Nivelli lost most of his fortune.
+During the years of the economic crisis and hyperinflation in the Weimar Republic (1921–1924), Nivelli lost most of his fortune.
 He turned to other occupations related to the film industry, which included the import, export, distribution and rental of films, with partner Arthur Gregor.
 He also managed the cinema house "Lichtspiel Palmenhaus Kino" in Berlin and served on the board of directors of "Paw Film", a Polish production and distribution company located in Warsaw.
 Towards the end of that period, in 1924, Nivelli gradually resumed his role as film producer by making four short documentaries, depicting primarily state memorial ceremonies and celebrations.

-In June 1925, he established a new production company - "Nivelli Film Max Nivelli & Co.", with partner Dr. Sander Kaisermann.
-He immediately embarked on his next project, which was another social awareness film, titled Unity, Justice and Freedom (German: Einigkeit und Recht und Freiheit).
-This was his third project with the director Joseph Delmont and was based on his earlier film Humanity Unleashed, using previously shot scenes.
+In June 1925, he established a new production company "Nivelli Film Max Nivelli & Co.", with partner Dr. Sander Kaisermann.
+He immediately embarked on his next project, which was another social awareness film, titled "Unity, Justice and Freedom" (Einigkeit und Recht und Freiheit).
+This was his third project with the director Joseph Delmont and was based on his earlier film "Humanity Unleashed", using previously shot scenes.
 Just days before the filming ended, Max Nivelli died suddenly of a heart attack.

 In the professional press he was described as brilliant, creative and dynamic and as a popular personality among the filmmakers in Berlin.